m3lcy/Netbox-Config-Engine/README.md

 The Netbox Configuration Engine builds on concepts and workflows from a previous [Enterprise Automation Network](https://github.com/m3lcy/Enterprise-network) I designed, which simulated a high-availability automated infrastructure.
 In this follow-up project, I focused on extending those concepts into a more modern, production-style network automation workflow.

-The goal is to showcase how infrastructure teams can centralize their network data, reduce human error, and enforce consistent, scalable config generation across multiple devices and sites—all within a fully local and cloud environment.
+The goal is to showcase how infrastructure teams can centralize their network data, reduce human error, and enforce consistent, scalable config generation across multiple devices and sites all within a fully local and cloud environment.

 ##
-The project demonstrates how to use **NetBox as a Source of Truth (SoT)** to drive network configuration generation and (simulated) deployment.
-It integrates **Jinja2**, **Ansible** and **Python** to automate the production of device-specific configurations based on structured IPAM and topology data stored in NetBox.

 Netbox Configuration Engine is a simulation environment designed to model a modern enterprise network automation workflow using NetBox as a Source of Truth (SoT).
-The project leverages Ansible, Jinja2, and Python to dynamically generate network device configurations based on structured data stored in NetBox, thereby reflecting infrastructure-as-code (IaC) principles used in production environments.
+The project leverages **Ansible**, **Jinja2**, and **Python** to dynamically generate network device configurations based on structured IPAM and topology data stored in NetBox, thereby reflecting infrastructure-as-code (IaC) principles used in production environments.

 This project facilitates configuration consistency, reduces manual intervention, and provides a reproducible, API-driven foundation for managing network infrastructure all within a fully containerized and mock-driven simulation.